Check the Infectious Disease Strategies page for the latest guidelines on ISLA's strategy, prevention, and management of infectious diseases.

 Lead Testing Plan and Results

 The ISLA facilities committee conducts biennial testing of its water, surpassing the state requirement of testing water every five years.
-The last test on 11/15/2022 revealed no evidence of lead from anywhere in the building.
-All drinking fountains and bathroom faucets were tested, as well the lunchroom.
+The last test on 9/7/2024 revealed lead in two faucets.
+Both tested lead-free after flushing, and a flushing program was implemented until repairs could be made.
+The faucets have since been replaced and are now officially lead-free as of 11/1/24.
+All drinking fountains tested free from lead.
 The tests also revealed absolutely NO evidence of 17 other parameters, including chlorine, copper, mercury, E-Coli bacteria, or Coliform.